 What the missive-writing woman really wants to know, I imagine, is ‘Why does this man want to spend years of his life cultivating a relationship with me if he doesn’t intend to formalise it?’

 There are two really obvious answers to that.
 First, in this day and age, ‘formalising a relationship’ (i.e. getting married) is a religio-social and legal concept that has no actual bearing on how the participants feel about one another, as divorce rates show.
 If one is happy in the relationship and confident of the partner’s devotion and fidelity, what is the need for formal marriage?

 And if one is not happy in the relationship, or confident in the partner’s devotion and fidelity, why the desire to marry to such a person in the first place?

 (I’m aware that if you are particularly religious, or you wish to enjoy the fiscal protection marriage brings, that argument is irrelevant.
 Fair enough.)

-The other likely reason this poor woman’s boyfriend is in no great hurry to marry her is because he already enjoys the benefits of marriage without any of the hassle or responsibility.
-They lived together; they travelled together; they probably shared their incomes; they obviously slept together.
+A likely reason this poor woman’s boyfriend is in no great hurry to marry her is because he already enjoys the benefits of marriage without any of the hassle or responsibility.
+Another important fact that men fear, is that sex becomes “boring” for them once they’re married.
+Statistics show that a couple who is yet to get married tend to look for kinky things to try in bed, but once they’re past their honeymoon their sexual life starts to deteriorate.
+So if they’ve lived together; they traveled together; they probably shared their incomes; they obviously slept together.
 Why buy the cow when you get the milk for free?